The Proposal: A 4BR Family Home + A Detached Starter Home. Fits the neighborhood perfectly.

 Then, I tried to build it.

-The Deputy Director created a paradox where gentle density is impossible.
-By classifying the zone as "Multifamily" (Too Dense), he stripped away State protections.
-This triggers massive commercial road mandates (Frontage Improvements) that physically destroy any chance of a modest starter home.
+The Deputy Director created a paradox where gentle density is impossible in our zone.
+By classifying it as "Multifamily" (Too Dense), he stripped away State protections.
+This triggers massive commercial road mandates that physically destroy any chance of a modest starter home.

-Deputy Director Christian Geitz inverted the intent of the law.
+The Deputy Director inverted the intent of the law.
 He argued that because our zone theoretically allows higher density (big apartments), the entire section of the code protecting Middle Housing is "not applicable."

 It’s not just me.
 On Jan 13th, the Council Chambers were filled with neighbors wearing t-shirts with a simple message: Bring Back Starter Homes.